devlegend524/Poolsea-Security-Audit-Report/SecurityAuditReport.md

 execution layer rewards will be reinvested and thus have a compounding effect which is not easily possible in individual staking.

-As withdrawing from the ETHEREUM deposit contract is disabled until the Shanghai upgrade, which is planned to follow the Merge, Lido does not support exchanging stETH back to ETH at the time of this writing.
+As withdrawing from the Pulsechain deposit contract is disabled until the Shanghai upgrade, which is planned to follow the Merge, Lido does not support exchanging stETH back to ETH at the time of this writing.